mweebinc/react-boilerplate/README.md

 # MWeeb React Boiler Plate

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and add functionality to easily Develop and Deploy a Mobile First Web Application.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and add functionality to easily develop and deploy a mobile first web application.

-ReactJS is Client Side Framework to run in browser, MWeeb used nq-api to save and get the data from the server. you can use other API like [parse-platform](https://parseplatform.org) or API you prepared.
+ReactJS is client side framework to run in browser, MWeeb used nq-api to save and get the data from the server.
+You can use other API like [parse-platform](https://parseplatform.org) or API you preferred.

-## Software architecture
+## Software Architecture

-Our design pattern inspired from MVP (Model View Presenter) pattern, but we don't have model Class instead we use Javascript Object to represent the data we implement this pattern to separate the UI and the logic to for readable code and testable.
+Our design pattern inspired from MVP (Model View Presenter) pattern, but we don't have model class instead we use JavaScript object to represent the data we implement this pattern to separate the UI and the logic for readable code and testable.

 * Single Responsibility - Make sure all our code has a single responsibility as possible.
 * Dependency Injection - Inject the dependency from the outside to easy mock in testing.

 ### Concept

-* Domain - Domain or entities the specific Object Model in our Application.
+* Domain - Domain or entities the specific object model in our application.
-* UseCase - Rhe specific task in domain that we execute in Presenter.
+* UseCase - The specific task in domain that we execute in presenter.
-* View - The view is our Component Class Page, Javascript don't have interface so our component directly inject to our Presenter.
+* View - The view is our component class page, JavaScript don't have interface so our component directly inject to our presenter.
 * Presenter - All custom logic before we execute the use-case are here.

 ### Folder Structure

-We use flat directory structure as possible
+We use flat directory structure as possible.

 #### Folders

-* base - All base class is here.
+* Base - All base class is here.
-* pages - All Class Page store here.
+* Pages - All class Page store here.
-* components - All custom component not in nq-component are here.
+* Components - All custom component not in nq-component are here.
-* domain - All use-cases are here.
+* Domain - All use-cases are here.

 #### Modules

-* App - The Root Component Handle the routing.
+* App - The root component handle the routing.
-* BasePage - A Parent Class to all Pages common function are here.
+* BasePage - A parent class to all pages common function are here.
 * AppContext - We use this module for global state.
-* AppProvider - A subcomponent of the App and store the global state.
+* AppProvider - A subcomponent of the app and store the global state.
-* withRouter - A high order component use for navigation.
+* WithRouter - A high order component use for navigation.
 * Functions - All other custom function is in src folder.

 ## Best Practices

-We develop as team so we follow code conduct and best practices as possible.
+We develop as team, so we follow code conduct and best practices as possible.

 ### Naming Convention

-* folders - Should use lowercase and use hyphens for space.
+* Folders - Should use lowercase and use hyphens for space.
-* functions - Should start with lowercase and be a verb.
+* Functions - Should start with lowercase and be a verb.
-* classes - Should start with uppercase and be a noun.
+* Classes - Should start with uppercase and be a noun.
-* variables - Should start with lowercase.
+* Variables - Should start with lowercase.
-* js file - Should same with its content either class or function.
+* JS file - Should same with its content either class or function.

 #### Variables

-* boolean - Should begin with is, has, or add ed e.g, isEdit,hasValue,checked the default value of boolean is false so avoid using word with negative meaning as possible.
+* Boolean - Should begin with is, has, or add ed e.g, isEdit,hasValue,checked the default value of boolean is false so avoid using word with negative meaning as possible.
-* null - Use null instead of undefined to declare a null object.
+* Null - Use null instead of undefined to declare a null object.

 ### Comments